ibmresilient/resilient-community-apps/fn_jira/README.md

 | 1.0.1 | 04/2019 | Support for versions of SOAR 31.0 and beyond |
 | 1.0.0 | 12/2018 | Initial Release |

-* For customers upgrading from a previous release to 2.2.0 or greater, the app.config file must be manually edited to add new settings required to each server configuration.
-See [2.2.0 Changes](#2.2.0-changes)
+* For customers upgrading from a previous release to 3.0.0 or greater, the app.config file must be manually edited to add new settings required to each server configuration.
+See [Configuring bidirectional sync](#configuring-bidirectional-sync)

 ---